useful stuff, mostly -

 More about the work of Martijn and his team here - Smart Shelter Foundation

 To get a patch use the form below so I have your email (or look up the emailed Mailout #5 from 29th July).
-If using the form below you'll get a mail back with details of how+where to send a donation.
+If using the form below (removed now, see Contact page for 2017 patches info) you'll get a mail back with details of how+where to send a donation.
 Suggested donation £10/12 Euros?
 Any donation is welcome though.
 TNR will cover the patch costs so 100% of your donations will go to Smart Shelter and I'll mail you the donation recipts individually.
 If you want them sent out before the ride (expected to be in the post 12th-13th August) please add a bit to your donation to cover postage - estimated £1.50 to EU / 64p for UK average.

 Twitter page added.
 Might be useful for planning or during the ride.
 Also a fan of the phone staying in the bag on rides, 'your call' there ..
 Between now and the ride it's just an outlet for posts or links related to the route, share your kit ideas, usual stuff.

 Here's the general route.
 Not 100% final, this is an upload with one or other of the optional sections chosen.
 A couple of details have been corrected or revised since this full route was linked up.
 Created with GPSVisualiser.

 Route files for the main route uploaded to check evelation profiles.
 The GPS data for total elevation gain could be off-putting and having ridden the route it's not really representative as it adds up every slight undulation rather than the combined height gain of the sections that do feel like real climbs.
 Still, it's a hilly ride.
 Pack light.

 Start point and night-before pasta/pizza/beers spot is confirmed, it's all at a square a short walk from the Tomato Backpacker's Hotel mentioned below.
 If you're looking for accommodation this area of Turin would be convenient.
 The straggler's start point (see POI, Turin) closer to the airport is here.